Best practices: pools

-As shown in the following diagram, when a cluster attached to a pool needs an instance, it first attempts to allocate one of the pool’s available instances.
-If the pool has no available instances, it expands by allocating a new instance from the cloud provider to accommodate the cluster’s request.
-When a cluster releases an instance, the instance returns to the pool and is free for use by another cluster.
-Only clusters attached to a pool can use that pool’s available instances.
+Databricks pools are a set of idle, ready-to-use instances.
+When cluster nodes are created using the idle instances, cluster start and auto-scaling times are reduced.
+If the pool has no idle instances, the pool expands by allocating a new instance from the instance provider in order to accommodate the cluster’s request.
+When a cluster releases an instance, it returns to the pool and is free for another cluster to use.
+Only clusters attached to a pool can use that pool’s idle instances.

 Create pools using instance types and Databricks runtimes based on target workloads.